zededa/shibboleth/README.md

 * where to find the certificate to use to sign your public key; optional
 * whether to include your certificate/public key in the actual message, or just the hash of it
+* which signature algorithm to use
+* which encryption algorithm to use, if any

 For unwrapping: